siku2/yew-playground/README.md

 ### Setting up the nightly toolchain

-This project requires the nightly version of Rust to compile.
+This project requires the nightly version of Rust.
 Use the following commands to install the nightly toolchain and set it as the active toolchain for the _yew-playground_ directory.

 ```bash